NamelessAtroph/discord-toonmaker/README.md

 # discord-toonmaker
-base for a discord bot that may be used to create a randomized toon as well as a name for them
+The commands within the sample bot provided in this repository creates completely randomized toons, as well as an extra command to create a randomized name.